-We wanted to look at the possibility of carrying out complete visual inspection of the interior of the line, and at the same time capture as close to 100% coverage for PAUT giving wall thickness measurement/remaining wall, while at the same time creating a 3D model of the line using a laser scanner to give additional information relating to internal pipe wall condition.
+We wanted to look at the possibility of carrying out a complete visual inspection of the interior of the line and at the same time capture as close to 100% coverage for PAUT giving wall thickness measurement/remaining wall, while at the same time creating a 3D model of the line using a laser scanner to give additional information relating to internal pipe wall condition.

-The desired output was a 3D pipeline model with visual overlay of the inspection data pinned, allowing for periodic repetition of inspection, and therefore, semi-automated condition monitoring.
+The desired output was a 3D pipeline model with a visual overlay of the inspection data pinned, allowing for periodic repetition of inspection, and therefore, semi-automated condition monitoring.